BLOG

 Bersin by Deloitte.

-Having clarified what human resources entails, it’s vital to understand the various key roles within HR.
-Here are some of the fundamental roles and responsibilities of an HR manager:
+Now that we've clarified what human resources entails, it's crucial to dive into the key HR manager duties.
+Here are some of the fundamental roles and responsibilities every HR manager should focus on:

 1. Handling Recruitment and Onboarding